ns-rse/git-collaboration/episodes/git_hygiene.md

 git rebase -i --autosquash HEAD~2
 ```

-This will open the default editor and because the `--autosquash` option has been used it will already have marked the
+This will open the default editor and because the `--autosquash` option has been used it should have marked the
 commits that need combining with `fixup`.
 All you have to do is save the file and exit and we can check the history and
 look at the contents of the file.